Trust Building in a Virtual Leadership, with TUDublin's Colin Hughes

 And those things don't always happen as naturally on Zoom calls you know, so I remember someone phrasing this really beautifully in my own research, they talked about the leader going ‘beyond the agenda-focused nature of video calls’.
 So going beyond the agenda and really having those kind of more personal conversations and more connected conversations.
 And again, that's something that leaders will reflect on and say “when is the last time I had one of those conversations?”
 So so yeah, I think good virtual leaders in summary are highly reflective.

-Would you like me to summarize that very quickly?
+Would you like me to summarise that very quickly?
 So the SOAR is Support and Show them you trust them; the O is Openness and consider the Other person's disposition, how willing they are to trust – the point on that is, really, consider their disposition, I probably didn't make that point.
 Is that, what that means is you might be doing all of the right things, and it might simply take you more time to build trust with somebody because they have a low disposition.
 So that was the point I probably failed to mention there, so apologies for that.
 The two As are Ability, ability to communicate really and to make yourself available, and Autonomy and be careful with the controls and the micromanagement, and the two Rs are Reliability and Reflection.

 Cathal Divilly: Yeah, and that's great Colin.
 And actually I think it's OK to structure reflection like you, you made a point there, but the Post-It Notes you have on your screen, which is a reminder need to reach out to people that's, you know, that’s absolutely, that's absolutely fine.
-And I know we, we sort of made a little joke about the acronym, but like in an age where everyone is busy and there's lots of information, you know, coming from all over the place, a useful model like that is, can be so powerful in terms of, for managers and leaders.
-Can I just ask you Colin about, you know often we find ourselves talking to leaders and workplaces where you know an incident has happened and trust has been damaged, you know it often happens within workplaces.
-And there's then a fear or worry or concern, well, can we ever rebuild?
-Any thoughts around trust repair?
-Is it possible and can it be done?
+And I know we made a little joke about the acronym, but like in an age where everyone is busy and there's lots of information, you know, coming from all over the place, a useful model like that is, can be so powerful in terms of, for managers and leaders.

-Dr Colin Hugues: Yeah, great question.
+Dr Colin Hughes: Yeah, great question.
 There's a growing body of research on trust repair and… there's not as much as there is on kind of trust building models if you like, but there are a couple of kind of useful frameworks and tips.
 All I can say on that really, or maybe the most beneficial thing is that I found a bunch of instances of trust repair in my research to date, I found instances where trust was really really low, or in fact those distrust in the relationship.

 The research distinguishes between the two, so having low trust is maybe having a low level of… low willingness to be vulnerable to somebody, low level of confidence some people will say.
 Having a level of distrust in someone is having actually negative views towards them.
 So, I found very very weak trust or distrust relationships can and have been rebuilt.